Implementation of emoji: Apple

 Apple has revealed that the "face with tears of joy" is the most popular emoji among English speaking Americans.
 On second place is the "heart" emoji followed by the "Loudly Crying Face".

 On July 17, 2018, for the World Emoji Day, Apple announced that it will be adding 70 more emoji in its 2018 iOS update, including the long-awaited, red hair, white hair, curly hair and bald emoji.

 On September 12, 2017, Apple announced that the Messages app on the iPhones with Face ID would get "Animoji", which are versions of standard emoji that are custom-animated with the use of facial motion capture to reflect the sender's expressions.
 These Animoji can also utilize lip sync to appear to speak audio messages recorded by the sender.
 Apple had created 3D models of all standard emoji prior to its late-2016 OS updates from which the static default 2D graphics had been rendered.
 A select set of these models are being reused for creating still images and short animations dynamically.

-With the release of iOS 13, Apple introduced "Memoji" that allows the use of an avatar that a user can use to personalize messages; this feature does not require Face ID.
+With the release of iOS 12, Apple introduced "Memoji" that allows the use of an avatar that a user can use to personalize messages; this feature does not require Face ID.

+With release of iOS 13.2, Apple introduced over 70 new emojis, with gender neutral options, people holdings hands with various skin tones, as well full Unicode 12 and Unicode 12.1 emoji support.

+On release of iOS 14.5, over 100 new emojis are introduced.

+With the release of iOS 15.4, Apple introduced new emojis, implementing Unicode 14 emoji recommendations.

+Release of iOS 16.4 added Unicode 15 emoji.

+Release of iOS 17.4 added Unicode 15.1 emoji.

+Emojis from iOS are added to the macOS version released at the same time as the iOS version.

+Mozilla (Firefox and Firefox OS)

+As part of the now-discontinued Firefox OS project, Mozilla developed an emoji font named FxEmojis.

+Mozilla also packages a version of Twitter's Twemoji font converted to a COLR/CPAL layered format font, named "Twemoji Mozilla".
+Older versions of the latter Mozilla project instead packaged the EmojiOne font, as "EmojiOne Mozilla".
+Since Firefox 50, emojis are rendered by the browser when the underlying platform lacks native support.